One of the most common defects found by fire door inspectors is that the door leaf has been over-trimmed.

 It is far better to fit a complete new fire door assembly or fire door set.
 Compliance matters very much when it comes to fire safety.

-Whether you’re working with internal doors or external doors, understanding fire door sizes and specifications is essential to ensure compliance and performance in the event of a fire.
+Whether you’re working with internal doors or external doors, understanding fire door sizes and core features specifications is essential to ensure compliance and performance in the event of a fire.
 Fire doors are manufactured in set door sizes, all of which must be carefully matched to the required opening width.

 Installing a fire door that doesn’t meet the correct width or height specifications could compromise its fire rating and allow the spread of fire through the building.
-Always choose doors that are tested and certified in accordance with relevant standards to provide peace of mind.
+Always choose doors from our versatile collection that are tested and certified in accordance with relevant standards to provide peace of mind.
 If you’re unsure about what size or type of fire door to use, seek further information or expert advice before installation.
 This ensures not only compliance but also safety for building occupants.

 Contact us via www.firedoorscomplete.com for assistance with your fire door installation and remediation projects.
 Don’t take risks – if you don’t know, you can always ask.